Broken Promises

 Oakland collects among the highest taxes per capita in California.
 An inventory of the seven-to-ten overlapping parcel taxes on a typical homeowner's annual bill, and where the money has gone.

-Failure to meet voter-mandated minimums in 7 of 21 measures — and the continuous use of “extreme fiscal necessity” declarations to bypass them.
+Failure to meet voter-mandated minimums in 3 of the last 4 parcel tax measures — and the continuous use of “extreme fiscal necessity” declarations to bypass them.

 Spending nearly doubled in 20 years.
 Workforce shrank.
 Sworn officers fell 19%.
 Where the money went: personnel costs.